Lennart05/toponym/README.md

 ## Create polygons

-Coordinates, which delimit a polygon, are accepted in the form of a data frame.
+Coordinates which delimit a polygon are input in the form of a data frame.
 The `createPolygon()` function helps users to define their own polygon by point-and-click or to retrieve map data.